Wikstroemia sandwicensis

 General

-I have planted ʻākia in sites that received direct sunlight for most of the day and sites that received no direct sunlight (i.e., shaded but brightly lite).
-Under both levels of lighting, my plants grew just fine, provided the soil was always moist; while this ʻākia can withstand (lowland) heat and drying winds, it cannot withstand drought.
-My plantings have been limited to rocky clay- and organic-dominant soil types.
-However, John Culliney [Culliney & Koebele 1999] has successfully grown a sister species, Wikstroemia sandwicensis, in calcareous sandy soil.
-All my in-pot ʻākia were maintained in a cinder-rich media (i.e., 30%-plus black cinder with sphagnum peat moss).
-As with most native Hawaiian plants, ʻākia seem to do best in soil or media that easily drains water.
+Wikstroemia sandwicensis will grow the quickest if planted in a site receiving direct sunlight for most of the day.
+However, it will also grow in a shaded but brightly lit space, albeit not as quickly.
+While this ʻākia species can withstand (lowland) heat and drying winds, it cannot withstand drought as well as some other ʻākia species (e.g., W. uva-ursi), and the soil surrounding it should be kept moist at all times.
+My (Koebele) plantings have been limited to rocky clay soil.
+However, John Culliney [Culliney & Koebele 1999] has successfully grown W. sandwicensis in calcareous sandy soil.
+As with most native Hawaiian plants, ʻākia seems to do best in soil or media that easily drains water.

-ʻĀkia grows at a moderate to slow pace.
-However, don't be surprised to see even small plants, one to two years old, begin to flower.
-I've never fertilized my in-the-ground ʻākia with anything more than a yearly topdressing of compost.
-For containerized ʻākia, I apply either a balanced controlled-release fertilizer every six months to a year, or sprayed the plants with a foliar fertilizer, diluted to one-half the recommended strength, every few months.
-Because of its slow growth, avoid pruning your ʻākia except to remove dead branches.
+Wikstroemia sandwicensis grows quickly.
+John Culliney's [Culliney & Koebele 1999] plants grew to 13 feet (4 m) after six years outside his home in Waimānalo, O‘ahu.
+Also, don't be surprised to see even small ʻākia, one to two years old, begin to flower (see photograph above).
+I never fertilized my in-the-ground ʻākia with anything more than a yearly topdressing of compost.
+While still in their pot, I applied a balanced controlled-release fertilizer every six months to a year or used a foliar fertilizer diluted to one-half the recommended strength every few months.

-All the Wikstroemia oahuensis var. oahuensis I have grown presumably had perfect flowers since they all produced fruit with viable seeds.
-However, this may not be true of all W. oahuensis var. oahuensis, and we know that some Wikstroemia species such as W. uva-ursi and W. sandwicensis are usually dioecious (i.e., separate male and female plants).
-Therefore, if your goal is to display a plant with colorful berries or collect seeds for propagation, it would be wise to plant several ʻākia in your landscape to ensure you have at least one plant producing male flowers and one plant producing female flowers.
+I (Koebele) have only grown Wikstroemia sandwicensis a few times, and the plants were either male or female.
+Therefore, if your goal is to display a plant with colorful berries or collect seeds for propagation, it would be wise to plant several W. sandwicensis in your landscape to ensure you have at least one plant producing male flowers and one plant producing female flowers.

 Pests and Diseases